Blyth, Nottinghamshire

 Blyth is a village and civil parish in the Bassetlaw district of the county of Nottinghamshire, in the East Midlands, north west of East Retford, on the River Ryton.
-The population of the civil parish as of the 2011 census is 1,233.
+The population of the civil parish as of the 2011 census was 1,233, and this increased to 1,265 in 2021.
 It sits at a junction with the A1, and the end of the motorway section from Doncaster.